amkim3/f22proj/Assignment.md

   3. Processes meeting requests concurrently via a queue,
   4. Pushes meeting responses to an outgoing meeting response thread (a meeting conflicts if it overlaps another meeting),
   5. Backs up the current calendar file and exits when the terminate message (`request_id==0`) is received
-2. An ***incoming meeting request*** thread that reads the meeting requests from the System V queue using a Java Native Call Interface in MessageJNI.readMeetingRequest() and sends the requests to the appropriate worker for each employee.
+2. An **incoming meeting request (see InputQueueProcessor class in `CalendarManager.java`)** thread that reads the meeting requests from the System V queue using a Java Native Call Interface in MessageJNI.readMeetingRequest() and sends the requests to the appropriate worker for each employee.
 This thread exits when all requests have been processed (receives a message with request ID of 0)
-3. An ***outgoing meeting response thread*** that retrieves every response message (from all Workers) and sends it to the ***request_mtgs*** via the System V queue using MessageJNI.writeMtgReqResponse().
+3. An **outgoing meeting response thread see OutputQueueProcessor class in `CalendarManager.java`** that retrieves every response message (from all Workers) and sends it to the **request_mtgs** via the System V queue using MessageJNI.writeMtgReqResponse().
 This thread exits once all responses have been processed (triggered by upline message received with request_id of 0)

 The incoming meeting request thread and the outgoing meeting response thread are the only threads to access the System V queue, avoiding any synchronization issues with the Java Native Interface.